parsleyhealth/recruiting/README.md

 When you've finished the test let me know by email: michael@parsleyhealth.com

-We can then schedule a short wrap up call to go over your results and the thinking you applied to this project.
+We will then schedule a short wrap up call to go over your results and the thinking you applied to this project.

 ### Hints

-* Focus on what I’m evaluating you on.
-While showing me what you can do with a web service framework might be impressive, the bulk of this task is about front-end user experience and process, so stick to that.
 * Be efficient!
-Please don’t reinvent the wheel, use boilerplates, generators and other tools when they speed up your process and get you to your end goal faster.
+Please don’t reinvent the wheel, use [boilerplates](https://redux-minimal.js.org), [generators](https://github.com/angular/angular-seed) and other [tools](http://redux-form.com/6.6.3/) when they speed up your process and get you to your end goal faster.
-* I think React, Redux and maybe redux-form might be useful here, but any comprehensive, robust solution is good.
-* Please no jQuery (without a great reason)